-Clause / Required Proposed Complies (Y/N) 17 Access to kitchen, main bedroom, bathroom and toilet In a multi-storey independent living unit, the kitchen, main bedroom, bathroom and toilet must be located on the entry level.
-Provided, refer to plans.
-Yes 18 Lifts in multi-storey buildings In a multi-storey building containing separate independent living units on different storeys, lift access must be provided to dwellings above the ground level of the building by way of a lift complying with clause E3.6 of the Building Code of Australia.
-N/A N/A An independent living unit must have a laundry that has- (a) a circulation space at door approaches that complies with AS 1428.1, and (b) provision for the installation of an automatic washing machine and a clothes dryer, and (c) a clear space in front of appliances of at least 1,300 millimetres, and (d) a slip-resistant floor surface, and (e) an accessible path of travel to any clothes line provided in relation to the dwelling. (a)Circulation at door is provided where required as per AS1428.1. (b)Provisions are given for washing machine. (c)1300mm clear space is provided in front of washing machine. (d) To be provided, details at future stage. (e) Accessible path of travel to clothes line is provided.
+Clause / Required Proposed Complies (Y/N) In a multi-storey building containing separate independent living units on different storeys, lift access must be provided to dwellings above the ground level of the building by way of a lift complying with clause E3.6 of the Building Code of Australia.
+19 Laundry An independent living unit must have a laundry that has - (a) a circulation space at door approaches that complies with AS 1428.1, and (b) provision for the installation of an automatic washing machine and a clothes dryer, and (c) a clear space in front of appliances of at least 1,300 millimetres, and (d) a slip-resistant floor surface, and (e) an accessible path of travel to any clothes line provided in relation to the dwelling. (a)Circulation at door is provided where required as per AS1428.1. (b)Provisions are given for washing machine. (c)1300mm clear space is provided in front of washing machine. (d) To be provided, details at future stage. (e) Accessible path of travel to clothes line is provided.
 Yes Yes Yes, details to be provided at future stage.
 Yes 20 Storage for linen An independent living unit must be provided with a linen storage in accordance with clause 4.11.5 of AS 4299.
 21 Garbage A garbage storage area must be provided in an accessible location.
 Linen provided as per AS4299.
-Garbage store areas are located at front of site with connections to accessible paths of travel.
-Yes
+Garbage store areas are located towards the front of site with connections to accessible paths of travel.
+Yes Yes